About Us

 Brenda Gogan, founder of The Little Duke Theatre, has worked as an actor, director and producer in theatre and as an actor in television, film and theatre in Dublin, Copenhagen and London, and has a deep appreciation of the needs of the performer.

-Brenda is also a drama therapist and facilitator in the areas of actor training, education and intellectual disability.
+Brenda is a drama therapist and also a facilitator in the areas of actor training, education and intellectual disability.

 Keri Ann Rowan